syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 The [Title](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_Title) property of the stencil is used to add the title to stencil.

 ### Customize Title using TitleTemplate
-The appearace of the title can be customized by using [TitleTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_TitleTemplate) propery of the Stencil.
+The appearance of the title can be customized by using [TitleTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_TitleTemplate) property of the Stencil.

  Please find the code example to illustrate how to add title and its customization.